sp-techdocs/one-addon-storpool/README.md

 Optional:

 * Set limit on the number of VM disk snapshots (per disk limits).
-* Helper tool to migrate CONTEXT ISO image to StorPool backed volume (require ``SYSTEM_DS`` `TM_MAD=storpool`).
 * Send volume snapshot to a remote StorPool cluster on image deletion.
-* Alternate local kvm/deploy script replacement, which allows [tweaks](docs/deploy_tweaks.md) to the domain XML of the VMs with helper tools to enable iothreads, ioeventfd, fix virtio-scsi ``nqueues`` to match the number of VCPUs, set cpu-model, and so on.
+* Alternate local kvm/deploy script replacement, which allows [tweaks](docs/deploy_tweaks.md) to the domain XML of the VMs with various helper tools like fix virtio-scsi ``nqueues`` to match the number of VCPUs, and so on.
 * Support VM checkpoint file stored directly on a StorPool backed block device (see the limitations).
 * Replace the "VM snapshot" interface scripts to do atomic disk snapshots on StorPool with the option to set a limit on the number of snapshots per VM (see limitations).
-* Replace the <devices/video> element in the domain XML.
 * Support for [UEFI Normal/Secure boot](docs/uefi_boot.md) with persistent UEFI NVRAM stored on a StorPool backed block device.
 * Support CDROM hotplug.
-* Use CPU tune parameters instead/or in addition/ of CPU shares.

 ## Limitations

 * OpenNebula temporarily keeps the VM checkpoint file on the Host and then (optionally) transfers it to the storage.
-A workaround was added on the base of OpenNebula/one#3272.
+A workaround was added on the base of [OpenNebula 3272](https://github.com/OpenNebula/one/issues/3272).
 * When SYSTEM datastore integration is enabled, the reported free/used/total space of the Datastore is the space on StorPool.
 (On the host filesystem there are mostly symlinks and small files that do not require much disk space).
 * VM snapshotting is not possible because it is handled internally by libvirt, which does not support RAW disks.
 It is possible to reconfigure the 'VM snapshot' interface of OpenNebula to do atomic disk snapshots in a single StorPool transaction when only StorPool backed datastores are used.
 * Only FULL OpenNebula backups are supported.
-* Persistent Images with SHAREABLE attribute are not supported.
-* Persistent Images with IMMUTABLE attribute are not supported.
+* Persistent Images with SHAREABLE or IMMUTABLE attribute are not supported.
-* Tested only with KVM hypervisor and Alma Linux 8/Ubuntu 24.04.
+* Tested only with KVM hypervisor and Alma Linux/Ubuntu.
 Should work on other Linux OS.
 * The UEFI auto configuration is not supported.

 ## Development